rdalton1124/Game_engine/Document.md

 - Default elements package contains generic elements for the game engine itself.
 - Pong elements package continas the pong_Ball and pong_player_sprite.
 - Timing is taken care of in the pong test.
+- I put the whole netbeans project onto the github.
+The source files are in src/main/java
+- sounds contains sounds and img contains some images I used in testing.
+None of the images are needed for the final project but the click.wav, harsh_bump1.wav and respawn.wav are all used.
+The code uses a relative path so there shouldn't be too much trouble, but I'll still get an executable uploaded ASAP in case of problems.

 #Sprite